Make your brand a standout –

 - and consistency in using it creates memorability – so you’re top of mind when people go looking for the thing they want.

-- projects what’s in your audience’s head when they go looking for the thing they need, so they hone in on it like bees to a flower
+- projects the vision that’s in your audience’s head when they go looking for the thing they need, so they hone in on it like bees to a flower

 - clearly conveys who you are, what you do and how you help – which stops buyer confusion (note: confused customers don’t buy)

-- turns away the people who are totally wrong for you – saving you BOTH time and energy that you can put towards more of your ideal clients!!
+- turns away the people who are totally wrong for you – saving BOTH of you time and energy that you can put towards more of your ideal clients!!

 - it makes it easy (and time-saving!) for YOU because you don’t have to agonise over what/how to post